-COBRA provides a vital bridge between group health insurance plans for qualified workers, their spouses and their dependent children when their health insurance might otherwise be cut off.
-It's a safety net for families in the midst of crisis, such as unemployment, divorce or death of a spouse.
-Yet many people don't know how COBRA works or where to turn when they encounter problems with the program.
+COBRA provides a vital bridge between group health insurance plans for qualified workers, their spouses and their dependent children when their health insurance gets cut off.
+It’s a safety net for families in the midst of crisis, such as unemployment, divorce or death of a spouse.

 COBRA generally requires that group health plans sponsored by employers with 20 or more employees offer workers and their families the opportunity to temporarily extend their health insurance coverage.
-But the law grants an exemption to the District of Columbia, federal employees, certain church-related organizations and firms employing fewer than 20 people.
+The law grants an exemption to the District of Columbia, federal employees, certain church-related organizations and firms employing fewer than 20 people.
 Some states also expand COBRA for former employees of smaller companies.

 1. Certain “qualifying events” trigger 36 months of COBRA coverage for your dependents.

 Voluntary or involuntary job loss (except in instances of gross misconduct) triggers 18 months of COBRA coverage for you and your dependents.
-However, your spouse and dependent children are entitled to 36 months of continued coverage under certain circumstances:
+Your spouse and dependent children are entitled to 36 months of continued coverage under certain circumstances:

 - You become eligible for Medicare.